NripeshReddy1/ML-Project/README.md

 # ML-Project
-Rose plant disease detection and prevention.
+Rose plant disease detection and prevention using K-Means Clustering, CNN and Image processing.